ncatlab/nlab-content/pages/1053.md

 ## Variants

 The logic described above is full classical linear logic.
-There are many important fragments and variants of linear logic, such as multiplicative linear logic, intuitionistic linear logic (in which $\multimap$ is a primitive operation), full intuitionistic linear logic (where multiplicatives and additives connectives are all independent of each other), non-commutative linear logics (braided or not), light linear logics, etc.
+There are many important [[fragments]] and variants of linear logic, such as [[multiplicative linear logic]], intuitionistic linear logic (in which $\multimap$ is a primitive operation), full intuitionistic linear logic (where multiplicatives and additives connectives are all independent of each other), non-commutative linear logics (braided or not), light linear logics, etc.

 ## Categorial semantics